TERMS AND CONDITIONS

 - Openness and accessibility of the solution, including sharing knowledge and key learnings

-- Finalists will be given additional instructions to inform their preparations for presenting their solution to the Expert Review Committee.
+- Semi-finalists will be given additional instructions to inform their preparations for presenting their solution to the Challenge Judge panel.

-- Each of the five Award Recipients will be sent a grant agreement for their review and acceptance prior to the commencement of the CSI Accelerator Program.
+- Each of the five Challenge Finalists will be sent a Grant Agreement for their review and acceptance prior to the commencement of the Validation phase.
 Should there be fewer than five submissions deemed worthy of an Award by the Review Committees, the Organizer reserves the right to select fewer Award Recipients.

-Each eligible Participant must represent and warrant to the Organizer that they are the sole author and copyright owner of the developed solution and projects and that the projects are the original work of the Eligible Participant, that the Eligible Participant has acquired sufficient rights to use the work; and that the project does not infringe upon any copyright or upon any other third party rights of which the Eligible Participant is aware, and that the submission is free of malware.
-Each Eligible Participant will indemnify and hold the Organizer and their affiliates, harmless from and against any and all loss, damage, costs and other expense arising out of claims, whatever their nature, resulting directly or indirectly from breach of this warranty.
+Each Challenge Participant must represent and warrant to the Organizer and the Sponsor(s) that they are the sole author and copyright owner of the developed solution and projects and that the projects are the original work of the Challenge Participant, that the Challenge Participant has acquired sufficient rights to use the work; and that the project does not infringe upon any copyright or upon any other third party rights of which the Challenge Participant is aware, and that the submission is free of malware.
+Each Challenge Participant will indemnify and hold the Organizer and the Sponsor(s) and their affiliates, harmless from and against any and all loss, damage, costs and other expense arising out of claims, whatever their nature, resulting directly or indirectly from breach of this warranty.

-Challenge Award Recipients must render appropriate progress reports to the Organizer during the CSI Accelerator Program, to be defined through the funding agreement.
-Failure to provide adequate reports or to complete the CSI Accelerator Program will require that the Challenge Award Recipient return the grant funding to the Organizer.
+Challenge Finalists must render appropriate progress reports to the Organizer during the Validation Phase to be defined through the Grant Agreement.
+Failure to provide adequate reports or to complete the Validation Phase will require that the Challenge Finalist return the grant funding to the Organizer and forfeit further participation in the Challenge.

 GENERAL CONDITIONS AND PRIVACY

-Consistent with the agile and collaborative nature of developing tech-enabled conservation solutions, the Organizer may decide that reasonable modifications to submission, judging, or other criteria (for example, additional clarification or detail for submission requirements) are appropriate for the Challenge to run smoothly and to help the Eligible Participants make their best contributions to the conservation technology community.
-The Organizer reserves the right, in its sole and absolute discretion, and without prior notice, to modify or supplement these Terms and Conditions, and to adjust any of the Challenge dates and/or timeframes , to the extent necessary, for purposes of verifying compliance by any Eligible Participant or Submission with these Terms and Conditions, or as a result of technical problems, or in light of any other circumstances which, in the opinion of the Organizer, in its sole and absolute discretion, affects the proper administration of the Challenge as contemplated in these Terms and Conditions and to communicate such modifications or supplements to Eligible Participants, as the Organizer deems reasonable.
+Consistent with the agile and collaborative nature of developing tech-enabled conservation solutions, the Organizer may decide that reasonable modifications to submission, judging, or other criteria (for example, additional clarification or detail for submission requirements) are appropriate for the Challenge to run smoothly and to help the Challenge Participants make their best contributions to the conservation technology community.
+The Organizer reserves the right, in its sole and absolute discretion, and without prior notice, to modify or supplement these Terms and Conditions, and to adjust any of the Challenge dates and/or timeframes, or Challenge evaluation criteria , to the extent necessary, for purposes of verifying compliance of any submission by any Challenge Participant, Semi-Finalist, Finalist or Final Award Recipient with these Terms and Conditions, or as a result of technical problems, or in light of any other circumstances which, in the opinion of the Organizer, in its sole and absolute discretion, affects the proper administration of the Challenge as contemplated in these Terms and Conditions and to communicate such modifications or supplements to Challenge Participants, as the Organizer deems reasonable.

-The Organizer reserves the right to disqualify any participant if there exists reasonable doubt that the participant has attempted to undermine the legitimate operation of the Challenge by cheating, deception, failure to follow the rules or other unfair practices.
-The same applies for all threats or harassment of other Eligible Participants, Organizer employees, or Review Committee member.
+The Organizer reserves the right to disqualify any Participant if there exists reasonable doubt that the Participant has attempted to undermine the legitimate operation of the Challenge by cheating, deception, failure to follow the rules or other unfair practices.
+The same applies for all threats or harassment of other Registered Groups, Organizer employees, or Review Committee member.

 The Organizer is not responsible for lost or stolen items, or damages or injuries (collectively, “Damages”) that may result, directly or indirectly, from participation in the Challenge.
-Eligible Participants are encouraged to check with their insurance company or employer for coverage in case of Damages.
+Challenge Participants are encouraged to check with their insurance company or employer for appropriate coverage in case of Damages.

 Projects previewed on website: The Organizer may, in its sole and absolute discretion, choose to display certain projects or parts thereof on the Challenge website once submitted.
 For greater certainty, the fact that a project has (or has not) been displayed on these or other websites will NOT impact the project evaluation process.